-Dugongs in the national marine park of the Bazaruto Archipelago; coral reefs and lush mangrove forests in the Quirimbas Archipelago; mantas cleaning in Manta Reef.All Dive Centers in Mozambique (1)
+Dugongs in the national marine park of the Bazaruto Archipelago; coral reefs and lush mangrove forests in the Quirimbas Archipelago; mantas cleaning in Manta Reef.Individual Booking Try It Free

 Mozambique, or the Republic of Mozambique, is a state in East Africa, a former Portuguese colony and an independent state since 1975.
 Mozambique is washed by the Indian Ocean on the east and borders Tanzania to the north, Malawi and Zambia – to the northwest, Zimbabwe - to the west and Swaziland and South Africa - to the south.
 The total area of Mozambique comprises almost 802 thousand square kilometers; the population is 24 million people.
 The capital of the country is Maputo.
 The official language is Portuguese.

 The terrain consists of a narrow coastline, inland hills and low plateaus, which then change into rugged highlands.
 The climate is tropical with two distinct seasons: the wet season lasts from October to March and the dry one continues from April to September.